-Slavery and human trafficking statement as required under s54, Part 6, of the Modern Slavery Act 2015 for the financial year 2019.
+Slavery and human trafficking statement as required under s54, Part 6, of the Modern Slavery Act 2015 for the financial year ending 30 September 2020.

-Hyperion Insurance Group Limited (the "Company"/"Hyperion") is registered in England and Wales under company registration number 2937398.
+Howden Group Holdings Limited (the “Company”/“Howden Group”) is registered in England and Wales under company registration number 2937398.
 Registered office: One Creechurch Place, London, EC3A 5AF.

-The Company has a number of subsidiaries including DUAL International Limited, Howden Broking Group Limited, RKH Group Limited, Hyperion X Limited and Hyperion Services Limited (together, the "Group").
+The Company has a number of subsidiaries including DUAL International Limited, Howden Broking Group Limited, Howden Insurance Brokers Limited, HX Limited and Howden Group Services Limited (together, the “Group”).

 The Group is committed to ensuring that its business dealings are carried out in compliance with the relevant laws and, in doing so, we endorse the implementation and promotion of ethical business practices to protect workers from being abused and exploited.

 The Group is committed to preventing slavery and human trafficking in its corporate activities and to ensuring that its supply chains are free from slavery and human trafficking.

 This statement covers the activities of the Group which is headquartered in London and has over 6,000 employees in entities across the world.